 The Island Planner is responsible for leadership, management and implementation of all planning activities to support Local Trust Committees (LTCs) and their community boards and committees within an assigned regional area of the Islands Trust.
+The Island Planner may also support Trust Council's Regional Planning Committee team in implementing Trust wide strategic initiatives.
 Reporting to the Regional Planning Manager (RPM), the Island Planner draws upon their comprehensive knowledge of planning practices, planning legislation, and professional experience, and works with a high degree of independence, providing leadership for assigned projects and their timely completion.
-The Island Planner is also responsible for other planning related duties including: processing planning applications and referrals of varying complexity, preparing covenants and other legal documentation in consultation with Islands Trust legal advisors, and representing Islands Trust Local Planning Services at LTC meetings, with agencies and First Nations, and in other public and professional forums.
+The Island Planner is also responsible for other planning related duties including: processing planning applications and referrals of varying complexity, preparing covenants and other legal documentation in consultation with Islands Trust legal advisors, and representing Islands Trust Planning Services at LTC meetings, with agencies and Indigenous Governing Bodies, and in other public and professional forums.